 WRF uses Eta (η) as a vertical coordinate, which is defined as the hydrostatic pressure difference from the layer to the top divided by the difference in the entire vertical domain so it is always between 1 (surface) and 0 (top).
 This vertical coordinate is terrain following hydrostatic pressure system.

-The grid format is Arakawa- C with all variables in the center of the grid except for wind velocity which is defined on the edges of the grid, and shared between adjacent grids.
+The grid format is Arakawa- C with all variables in the center of the grid except for wind velocity, which is defined on the edges of the grid, and shared between adjacent grids.